 Dr Debbie Cherry put it this way:

-I can write a whole lot more on this subject concerning children, work and ever-circling busyness.
-(And I have in several blogs and articles on this web site.)
-But my husband is sitting right across from me.
-He needs my time and attention and I need his.
-So let me close by saying this.
-Please know that if you ask God to help you to find the time —to MAKE the time to invest in your marriage, and you TRULY seek an answer and listen, He will show you how you can steal the time to spend with your marriage partner.
+So, we’re closing by saying this.
+Please know that if you ask God to help you to find the time —to MAKE the time to invest in your marriage; and you TRULY seek an answer and listen.
+He will show you how you can steal the time to spend with your marriage partner.

-I’ve never had Him fail me yet in answering this prayer when I’ve been sincere in asking for His help in this important mission.
+We’ve never had Him fail us yet in answering this prayer when we’ve sincerely asked for His help in this important mission.